Cerebral Folate Deficiency in Autism

 The idea is to get the level of 5MTHF in the Cerebral Spinal Fluid (CSF) up to mid-range (78-82).
 “Normal” range is shown as anywhere from 40-120, but some kids will have symptoms and seizures when their levels are below mid-range.

-Functional medicine doctors want to see the level between 78-82 for optimal function.
+Doctors studying and researching CFD want to see a level between 78-82 for optimal function.
 Increasing levels of 5MTHF in the cerebral spinal fluid can take months if not years, so improvement is usually very slow and steady once you start treatment.

 Should I supplement folic acid?

 Folic acid is the oxidized form of folate.
 It can block folate receptors in some kids, making problems worse.

 Will smaller amounts of folinic acid or L-5MTHF help if my child has CFD?